narayan954/dummygram/README.md

 ### Fixing a bug or implementing a new feature

 - If you find a bug on Dummygram and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.
-- If you want to implement a new feature, open an issue first to discuss what it'd look like .
+- If you want to implement a new feature, open an issue first to discuss what it'd look like.
 - If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/narayan954/dummygram/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/narayan954/dummygram/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!
 - Want to fix a bug or implement an agreed-upon feature?
 Great, jump to the [local setup instructions](#first-time-setup)!